krisk0/ebuilds/README.md

 Reason for creating `gmpy2-...ebuild`: official .ebuild is dated (hard to use that `gmpy2` from Cython).

-Reason for creating `gmp-...ebuild`: official .ebuild installs crippled library (without microarch optimisation).
+Reason for creating `gmp-...ebuild`: official .ebuild installs crippled library (without microarch optimization).

-Reason for messing up with `iridium-browser`: want a fast browser that does not segfault as often as Forefox and does not phone home as often as Chromium.
+Reason for messing up with `iridium-browser`: want a fast browser that does not segfault as often as Firefox and does not phone home as often as Chromium.

 ## Installation (quick/hacker way)